 A key thing I always like to stress when painting cabinets is to not skip out on the important prep work.
 I know sanding is never any fun, but how long do you want your paint job to last for?
 Also how often are you going to paint your cabinets?
 Probably once right, maybe twice?
 Well lets do it right the first time so you don't have to do it again:)

 * Please note that all supplies I mention are products I personally use and have tried and tested.
-I in no way receive any compensation for mentioning these products and all opinions are my own.
+I do not receive any compensation for mentioning these products and all opinions are my own.

 Tips Before We Begin